ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

   Note that here the class only needs to register the parameter you want to declare in the BACKEND and use it in the FRONTEND.
 In this action we declare only a `value` that will store the message to be used in TOAST.
 {{% /alert %}}

-Below we have the JSON that represents this action being called from the click of a button:
+See below, a JSON that represents this action being called from the click of a button:

 ```json
 {